What is the Public Reading of Scripture?

 But He answered and said, “It is written, ‘Man shall not live by bread alone, but by every word that proceeds from the mouth of God.’ ” (Jesus quoting Deuteronomy 8:3)

-How much of the Bible to read annually?
+How much Bible to read each year through public and private reading?

 Old Testament